AI Search Optimization 2026: A Technical AI SEO Blueprint for Agencies

 The Three Layers of AI Visibility:

-Answer Engine Optimization (AEO): Structuring content to provide frictionless definitions, steps, and comparisons.
+Answer Engine Optimization (AEO): Structuring content to provide clear definitions, steps, and comparisons.

 AI Search Optimization (The Umbrella Strategy): An umbrella framework combining technical SEO, entity clarity, and QA.